humbertovasques/humbertovasques/README.md

 Hi there!
 My name is Humberto Vasques, and I'm a Full Stack developer with a passion for technology.
 With degrees in both Systems Analysis and Development, as well as Physics, my journey has brought me a unique perspective to technology.

 When you delve into my repositories, you'll discover a collection of projects that reflect my commitment to continuous learning.
-These projects cover a range of tech, from HTML and Python to C# and SQL Server.
+These projects cover a range of technologies, from HTML and Python to C# and SQL Server.

 Furthermore, I'm consistently enhancing my skills in the field of software engineering.
 I'm currently pursuing a specialization in this domain, honing my skills and adopting innovative practices.